StackExchange/StackExchange.Redis/README.md

 Using redis pub/sub
 ----

-Another common use of redis is as a pub/sub message distribution node; this too is simple, and in the event of connection failure, the `ConnectionMultiplexer` will handle all the details of re-subscribing to the requested channels.
+Another common use of redis is as a [pub/sub message](http://redis.io/topics/pubsub) distribution tool; this too is simple, and in the event of connection failure, the `ConnectionMultiplexer` will handle all the details of re-subscribing to the requested channels.

     ISubscriber sub = redis.GetSubscriber();